-Currently we support 522 young people who meet the criteria to be defined as Care Leavers but there are many more citizens of North Yorkshire who are Care Experienced, meaning they have spent some time in care but not enough, or not at the right time, to be deemed a Care Leaver.
+Currently we support 527 young people who meet the criteria to be defined as Care Leavers but there are many more citizens of North Yorkshire who are Care Experienced, meaning they have spent some time in care but not enough, or not at the right time, to be deemed a Care Leaver.
+Research estimates that 4% of those born in England during 2000 will have experienced care at some point in their childhood (4).
+It's important to highlight that of North Yorkshire citizens who have experienced care, not all will have been cared for by North Yorkshire.

-Care Leavers are supported by our Care Planning and Support teams and Children's Disabilities Teams until they reach 18 and then are supported by ourLeaving Care Teams based in 4 localities across the county.
+Care Leavers are supported by our Care Planning and Support teams and Children's Disabilities Teams until they reach 18 and then are supported by our 5 Leaving Care Teams across the county.

 Our services were judged by OFSTED to be outstanding in consecutive inspections.
-We have a strong Local Offer to Care Leavers and we work hard to maintain positive relationships with our colleagues in Housing, Job Centres and the Health Service in an effort to maximise the support available to Care Leavers in North Yorkshire.
+We have a strong Local Offer to Care Leavers and we work hard to maintain positive relationships with our colleagues in Housing, Job Centres the Health Service, and the education and employment sector in an effort to maximise the support available to Care Leavers in North Yorkshire.
 We have also created the "Always Here" offer for care leavers which means that regardless of their age, we will always offer information, advice and guidance to young people.
 This offer is a leading offer in the country and many more authorities are now working to create something similar.